tq-systems/meta-tq/meta-tq/doc/README.TQMa67xx.md

 `dsi-rpi-7inch-panel` configuration disables the DisplayPort, as both are connected to the same DSI interface of the AM67x internally.

-Simulaneous operation of multiple cameras is possible in some combinations, but no labels are defined in `extlinux.conf` for such configurations at the moment.
+Simultaneous operation of multiple cameras is possible in some combinations, but no labels are defined in `extlinux.conf` for such configurations at the moment.

 #### RaspberryPi 7" DSI display